Important Announcement About 2014 Summer & Fall Co-ops

 February 19 | 12:00-1:00 p.m. | Room 240

 Learn from a Disability Rights Network attorney about the legal difficulties that people with disabilities face, and the areas of law that provide insufficient protection.
 Lunch will be provided.

 Bike to Save a Life

 February 19 | 7:45 p.m. | FLYWHEEL (1521 Locust Street, Philadelphia, PA)

-Don't miss FLYWHEEL's first ever Drexel Law Ride.
-Instead of paying $25 to ride at FLYWHEEL, Drexel Law Students and Faculty will experience an epic workout at FLYWHEEL for free.
+Don't miss FLYWHEEL's first ever the Kline School of Law Ride.
+Instead of paying $25 to ride at FLYWHEEL, the Kline School of Law Students and Faculty will experience an epic workout at FLYWHEEL for free.
 The FLYWHEEL class will start at 7:45, so be sure to get there at 7:30 to set up.
 FLYWHEEL is located between 15th and 16th on Locust Street (1521 Locust Street, Philadelphia, PA).
 The Health Law Society is requesting a minimum suggested donation of $5, which will be donated to the American Cancer Society.
 Please contact Michael Gersie (email@example.com), Ariella Cohen (firstname.lastname@example.org), or Jessica Salmasi (email@example.com) to be put on the list.
 Bikes are limited, so sign up early!

 Food Law and Public Health

 February 24 | 12:00-1:00 p.m. | Room140